How To Make Nigerian Chicken Stew – Recipench’s Family-Friendly One-Pot Comfort

 What sets this dish apart is its vibrant sauce—a blend of tomatoes, red bell pepper, scotch bonnet, and spices—rooted in the Nigerian cooking tradition of the sauce known as Obe Ata .
 This style of cooking channels the essence of Yoruba cuisine , bringing global flavour to your everyday table.
 The one‑pot format also supports the idea of simplified cooking and minimal cleanup that our one‑pot meals collection embraces .

-One‑Pot Nigerian Chicken Stew by Recipench
+One-Pot Nigerian Chicken Stew (Obe Ata Style)

 Chef Naya